berensp/berensp.github.io/pages/places/countries.md

 | 25 | 🇬🇧 | Glasgow |
 | 26 | 🇦🇹 | Vienna |

-[^1]: Technically an unincorporated U.S. territory, but it's got its own flag (emoji) so it's going on this page.
+[^1]: Excluded from my `total # of countries` as it's technically an unincorporated U.S. territory—roughly 60 such territories worldwide have their own flags but lack full sovereignty.
+(See footnote on [about](/about/) page for "country" definition.)

 (See also [States visited](/states/).)